Nick Jr. Channel: Nick Jr. channel (2009–present)

 On February 23, 2009, Nickelodeon announced that Noggin would be replaced by a channel named after the Nick Jr. block.
-The intention was to bring the channel in line with the Nickelodeon brand identity.
+The intention was to bring the channel in line with the Nickelodeon brand identity, as reruns from the Nick Jr. library had been gradually overtaking Noggin's lineup since 2003.
 In July of that year, Nickelodeon unveiled new standardized logos for its five channels, intending to create a unified look that could better be conveyed across the services.

-When the Nick Jr. channel debuted on September 28, 2009, at 6:00 a.m.
-ET, a new logo was debuted and designed by New York-based creative director/designer Eric Zim.
-Although the use of an orange "adult" and blue "child" figure was discontinued in the new wordmark logo, the tradition of the "Nick" text being orange (representing the adult) and the "Jr." text remaining in blue (as the child) was retained.
-Until 2012, the Nick Jr. channel retained Noggin's on-air branding style and played several of its programs, most notably the mascots Moose and Zee.
+The Nick Jr. channel debuted on September 28, 2009, at 6:00 a.m.
+ET, accompanied by the debut of a new logo designed by New York-based creative director Eric Zim.
+Although the use of an orange "adult" and blue "child" figure was discontinued in the new wordmark logo, the tradition of coloring the "Nick" text in orange (representing the adult) and the "Jr." text in blue (as the child) remained.
+The channel originally retained several Noggin programs and interstitials.
 It also continued not to accept traditional advertising or marginalize closing credits for promotion of other shows on the channel.

-On March 1, 2012, the Nick Jr. channel received a new rebrand produced by Gretel Inc. Jessica DiCicco became the network's announcer, and the Moose and Zee mascots were completely dropped after nine years, removing one of the last vestiges of Noggin; as a result, some of the interstitial learning activities that originally featured Moose's narration (like the Puzzle Time segments) were recycled and replaced by her narration.
-The channel's slogan changed from "It's Like Preschool On TV" to "The Smart Place To Play" (which was also used as the branding for the Nick Jr. block), while several shows — The Upside Down Show, Oswald, Jack's Big Music Show, Franklin, Toot & Puddle and Miss Spider's Sunny Patch Friends — were pulled from the lineup; most of them would return later that year, while the former could still be seen on the channel's website at the time.
+On March 1, 2012, the Nick Jr. channel received a new rebrand produced by Gretel Inc. Jessica DiCicco became the network's announcer, and the Moose and Zee mascots were dropped, removing one of the last vestiges of Noggin; as a result, some of the interstitial learning activities that originally featured Moose's narration (like the Puzzle Time segments) were recycled and replaced by her narration.
+The channel's slogan changed from "It's Like Preschool On TV" to "The Smart Place To Play" (which was also used as the branding for the Nick Jr. block), while several shows—The Upside Down Show, Oswald, Jack's Big Music Show, Franklin, Toot & Puddle and Miss Spider's Sunny Patch Friends—were pulled from the lineup; most of them would return later that year, while the former could still be seen on the channel's website at the time.